Did you ever give scholarship scams a second thought? Would you ever imagine that they even existed?

 For most students and their parents, getting scammed while exploring scholarship opportunities is unthinkable.
 That is, until they get scammed themselves.

-Getting scammed when you are looking for funding to realize your education dreams can be a crushing blow.
+Getting scammed while looking for funding to realize your education dreams can be a crushing blow.
 The best way to avoid scholarship scams is by staying alert to them and recognizing the common red flags.

-You are asked to pay money upfront as an ‘application fee’
+You need to pay money upfront as an ‘application fee’

 No legitimate organization will ask for any money upfront as an application fee, processing fee, or for any other purpose.
 At the most, you may have to pay the postage if you are mailing your application.
 That’s it.
 Nothing more.
 If there are any fees to be paid, they will usually be added to your loan balance to be repaid over a period of time.

 Services that are looking to make some easy money off students often ask for some amount of money upfront.
 This could range from a nominal amount of about $2 to $10 or thereabouts to as much as $5,000.
-Some explain it away as an application fee, others may call it an administrative fee, and still others may say it is a kind of processing fee.
+Some explain it away as an application fee, others may call it an administrative fee.
+Still, others may say it is a kind of processing fee.